 If you’re making this for a school lunch be sure to pack the vinaigrette in sauce containers and include it in the lunch bag, along with a freezer pack, so everything stays nice and fresh.

 It works the same as the dinner version, all the ingredients are arranged over a bed of lettuce, though this time you’ll be assembling it in lunch containers.
 Top the lettuce with salmon, veggies, tomatoes, olives, and pack the dressing in a sauce container.
 It makes this salad an easy choice for the lunchbox.

 After this recipe, try my easy recipe for miso salmon.

 Best Lunch Salads

 Salads are a great swap from the usual sandwiches and like this salmon Nicoise, they can be made to pack a variety of nutrient-dense ingredients.
-If you want more healthy salad ideas for lunch you’ll love these salads, each are quick to assemble and add variety to the lunchbox:
+If you want more healthy salad ideas for lunch you’ll love these salads, each one is quick to assemble and adds variety to the lunchbox: